Buzzer Wireling Python Tutorial

 - Buzzer Python Example

 Plug your Wireling into the port you plan on using!
+The default in the included program is port 0.

 If you want to use a different port, you just need to change the port value in the program mentioned later.